apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 more use cases and scenarios.
 At the moment, total number of jobs stands at approximately `314` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

+### OpenID Connect ID Tokens

+The expiration policy of [OpenID Connect ID Tokens](../authentication/OIDC-Authentication-TokenExpirationPolicy.html) is now separated from SSO expiration policy and session length, and is given its own independant setting in the CAS configuration schema, though the default continues to match the default SSO session timeout.

 ## Other Stuff

 - The configuration for the embedded Apache Tomcat is now allowed to create multiple connectors and ports.
 The `secure` and `scheme` attributes are also